Breaking News | Bloody January: Nigeria loses 120 to violence, COVID-19, others in 7 days

 January 2

-One person was killed in Osogbo Osun State, when cult groups clashed during a carnival party at Isale-Osun area of the town.
+One person was killed in Osogbo Osun Sttae, when cult groups clashed during a carnival party at Isale-Osun area of the town.

 January 2